 A final word on Siem Reap

-As mentioned, with over 2 million visitors per year, Angkor is Cambodia’s most noteworthy tourist attraction.
-To visit the ancient archeological park, visitors must fly into the nearest major city, Siem Reap.
+As mentioned, with over 2 million visitors annually, Angkor is Cambodia’s most noteworthy tourist attraction.
+To visit the ancient archeological park, visitors must fly to the nearest major city, Siem Reap.
 This small but bustling metropolis has become an exciting destination in itself.
-Check out our recent post 7 Experiences In Siem Reap That Aren’t Angkor for a list of activities that don’t involve temples, wats, pagodas or any other ancient thing.
+Check out our recent post, 7 Experiences In Siem Reap That Aren’t Angkor, for a list of activities that don’t involve temples, wats, pagodas or other ancient things.

 Photo credits from top to bottom: Header Photo by James Wheeler at unsplash.com; Ta Som, Bang Mealea and Kbal Spean photos from Wikipedia Commons; Bayon Temple, Banteay Srei, Ta Prohm (except Header Photo) and Angkor Wat photos by Kevin Robitaille.